Preparing colour image files for print - Book Production Blog

 Why is knowing nothing about colour management a problem?

-The mechanics of this cannot be left to somebody else downstream, assuming your work is colour sensitive and you mind how the images in your work are reproduced.
+The mechanics of this cannot be left to somebody downstream.
 Photographers, Designers, Editors and any others handling image files (even if just opening them to have a look before forwarding them on) are possibly, if they have no appropriate colour management protocols in place, unwittingly changing the colour profile supplied embedded in the image file to a default installed on their machine.
 This will cause the colour and other visual characteristics of the file to shift.
-Whether the brief is to accurately reproduce a photographer’s shot or a heavily artworked image I think we can all agree this really isn’t ok.
+Whether the brief is to accurately reproduce a photographer’s shot or a heavily artworked image I think we can all agree this isn’t ok.
 It’s very easily done.

 Within a studio this could be happening multiple times if files are worked on by different people and/or across machines of different specs with different colour settings running in the background.
 This can cost time and money in corrective re-touching and re-proofing to put things back the way they ‘should’ be.
 It can cause tension in a relationship with a print supplier or just result in disappointing print.
 There are some pretty simple starting points for addressing this.